SavviX/Zlaude/README.md

 ### PORT
 This only needs to be changed if you have anything else running on the same port already.

+### Filter Configuration
+Run the `configuration filter.bat` file or the `newconfig.bat` file (recommended).
+The latter will automatically open the interface in your browser while the former requires you to enter the `http://localhost:3000` manually.
+Once the interface is up and running, you can perform the following actions:
+- Add XML tags to the filter.
+  - In the typebar below the `XML tags` header, type the **_text_** of your tag.
+Eg: If the tags you intend to remove are <text></text> then type `text` in the bar.
+  - Select the appropriate checkbox, The first checkbox will remove the tags and the text between them, while the Second checkbox will only remove the tags.
+  - Press save (important).
+- Add brackets to your filter.
+  - Write the text of your bracket in this type bar.
+If you intend to remove (Text: ) along with whatever is between the ':' and ')' then type `Text` in the bar and hit save.
+A possible use case for this is to trim OOC responses. (**Pro-tip** - *This is only for use by people who know what they are doing.*.
+Claude sometimes generates ( Text: ) instead of (Text: ).
+So type `<space>Text` into the type bar and hit save.
+Go to filterText.js and change the name for Regular Expression for this to `spaceTextRe` so that its different from the entry without <space>.
+Better this way.)
+- Individual.
+  - This is to filter out individual words from the responses.
+Would not recommend using this honestly, but you do you man.
+  - If the words you need to filter look something like this: `text:` ie. contains symbols, then go to filterText.js and below the `// Replace text goes here` comment add `.replace(/text:/g, '')`. (~~**Pro-Tip**~~ **Note** - I recommend turning on console logs for Zlaude by opening the `app.js` file and in the `getClaudeResponse` function, navigate to `Let text = data.message.text` and below that type `console.log(text);`.
+Now look at the console to see what response you are receiving and how the symbols you want to be filtered are received by Zlaude.
+Alternatively, you can also look at the console of [SillyTavern](https://github.com/SillyTavern/SillyTavern).)

 ## Starting the server and connecting to SillyTavern
 It is recommended but not required to use the latest dev version of SillyTavern.